The Buyer Readiness Gap: Why Talking to a Realtor® Comes Before Touring Homes

 Reaching out early helps prevent both.

-Step 1: The Initial Conversation (No Pressure)
+Step 1: The Initial Conversation, No Pressure

-When you first contact a REALTOR®, nothing is being “triggered.”
+When you first contact a Realtor®, nothing is being triggered.

 There is no obligation to buy a home just because you reached out.
+This step is about clarity, not contracts.

 Step 2: Setting Expectations Early